 Anyone with more than a passing familiarity of Indiana landscapes can envision a county seat with its venerated central courthouse square.
 For me, Crown Point, Greensburg, and Noblesville are among the first that come to mind.
 However, despite being larger than any of the aforementioned cities, Muncie does not have a courthouse square that embeds itself in the typical visitor’s memory.
 For the time being, this image from Google Street View of the Delaware County Courthouse will have to suffice.
 If this structure fails to convey the conventional image of a Midwestern county courthouse, that is quite obviously because it isn’t one.
 The 19th century building that housed most Delaware County government functions met the wrecking ball in 1966, replaced shortly thereafter with this structure, now the Delaware County County Court administrative offices.
 Here are some recent photos I’ve taken at approximately the same southeast corner, showing that landscape architects have spruced up the grounds since the above Flickr photo was taken, reducing the imperviousness of the plaza by adding rainwater gardens and a prominently located state/national flag.

 By most estimates, it’s still not a very inspiring structure.
-I’m hardly one to denigrate all of the brutalist architectural influences that this contemporary building evokes—after all, Muncie’s First Merchants Plaza is, in my opinion, a respectable brutalist building–but it’s hard to summon a great deal of love across the web for the new building: a simple Google Images search reveals far more links for the 19thcentury building that formerly stood at this site.
+Architecturally distinct though it may be, it lacks the monumentality we expect of true landmarks.
+I’m hardly one to denigrate all of the brutalist architectural influences that this contemporary building evokes—after all, Muncie’s First Merchants Plaza is, in my opinion, a respectable brutalist building—but it’s hard to summon a great deal of love across the web for the new building: a simple Google Images search reveals far more links for the 19th century building that formerly stood at this site.
 Quite simply, hardly anybody even cares enough about this building to photograph it.
 And the actual courthouse, now called the Delaware County Justice Center and sitting a block north of this concrete structure (which is the actual original site for the historic courthouse), is hardly any better.

 The next contender for a central landmark, Muncie City Hall, built in 2005, achieves a certain stature as it looms over the bridge to the White River, directly to its northwest.